New Student Orientation

 When and how long are orientation sessions?

 All freshmen will attend a two-day program during the summer.
-Check in on the first day begins at 1:30 p.m. and the program begins promptly at 2:30 p.m.
+Check in on the first day begins at 1 p.m. and the program begins promptly at 2 p.m.
 Parents and family members check in at the same time as their students.
-Day 1 programming for parents and family members ends with a reception at Dean Campbell's house, which starts at 8:15 p.m.
-Day 2 of orientation begins at 8 a.m. and ends by 1:30 p.m.
+Day 1 programming for parents and family members ends at 8 p.m.
+Day 2 of orientation for all attendees begins at 8 a.m. and ends by 3 p.m.

 What if I need to change my orientation session date?

-Incoming freshmen are invited to stay overnight in the residence halls during Orientation.
-We have made special accommodations with local hotels for family members who are attending orientation to stay overnight at a discounted rate.
+Incoming freshmen are expected to stay overnight in the residence halls during Orientation.
+Parents and family members coming from a distance are invited to stay at local hotels.

 Are you a Westminster Choir College Student?